BacovskaMarcela/generate_pdf_invoices/README.md

-Script for generating PDFs invoices out of xlsx
+## This is a script for generating PDFs invoices out of xlsx.